SHARE:

 • Higher-than-expected Impact of Collaborations with Other UT Austin Colleges & Schools: Estimated collaborative grant totals involving Dell Med and a Principal Investigator, or PI, from another UT Austin college or school revealed 3.5 times more invention disclosures than expected by the BBR team based on published reports.

-• Promising New Models: The signature Painstorming process and the Texas Health Catalyst program, both part of the CoLab @ Dell Med, are examples of promising new approaches to support innovator teams navigating the complexities of commercialization.
+• Promising New Models: The signature Painstorming process and the Texas Health Catalyst program, both part of the CoLab at Dell Med, are examples of promising new approaches to support innovator teams navigating the complexities of commercialization.

 • Return on Investment (ROI): Through the Texas Health Catalyst program, seed funding from Dell Med, partners and philanthropy for UT innovators has generated significant ROI: $61 in next-stage funding for each dollar invested.